Ferranv3/SpringBoot-DDD-Store/README.md

         - productId - The ID of the product.
         - brandId - The ID of the brand.
     - Description: Retrieves the applicable price for a given product and brand on a specific date.
+3. Get Price:
+   - Method: GET
+   - Endpoint: /api/v1/prices/price
+   - Parameters:
+      - PriceResponseDto - Object with date, productId and brandId.
+   - Description: Retrieves the price for a given product and brand on a specific date.

 ## Installation and Running the Application
 Clone the Repository: